Mohammed-Jabir-CT/eventer/README.md

    ```

 7. **Seed the Database**
-   This will create a default users.
+   This will create default users.
    ```bash
    php artisan db:seed
    ```